zache5/Qualifying-Loans-Best-Practices-/README.md

 # Project Title

 The purpose of this project is to create a way for users to automatically save loans to a csv file that they are qualified for.
-THe code will take into account different parameters, such as the users income, credit score, home value, etc, and then will use the code to generate a list of all the loans they qualify for.
+The code will take into account different parameters, such as the users income, credit score, home value, etc, and then will use the code to generate a list of all the loans they qualify for.
 The user will then have the option to save the loans to a csv file that they have the option to name.

 ---